Storm Highway by Dan Robinson

 My use of your work was 'fair use'.

-It's most likely not.
 Fair Use is not based on this tunnel vision on commentary and editing that so many believe.
 Almost everything that has ever aired on television, media and in the movies has commentary and editing.
 Just think about this for a minute: news broadcasts do nothing but comment on footage from news cameras, and that has never been considered Fair Use.
 The reality according to the law is that four factors must be considered when evaluating a Fair Use claim - that includes instances that have commentary and editing.
 Fair Use is supposed to be fair, not a free-for-all against the owners of the content.
 You can read this from the source at the U.S. Copyright Office.
 Here are those four factors and how they apply in the case of works created by photographers like me:

 • "Purpose and character of the use, including whether the use is of a commercial nature or is for nonprofit educational purposes": A Youtube video that is running ads and receiving AdSense revenue is commercial use!
 If your copy of my video is earning you money, it fails this part of the 'fair use' test right away.
 And no, just because it is news footage doesn't make it free.
-You think TV cameramen don't get paid to do their jobs?
+Do you believe TV cameramen don't get paid to do their jobs?
 Every TV news network pays me to use my video.
-You are no different with a monetized Youtube channel.
+A monetized Youtube channel or social media account is no different.
 No further explanation needed.

-• Amount and substantiality of the portion used in relation to the copyrighted work as a whole: The Youtube infringers always take my best and most popular scenes and play them in their entirety (for example, the entire icy road action sequence, tornado or lightning strike scene).
+Most infringers, however, go far beyond that.
+Youtube and social media infringers always take my best and most popular scenes and play them in their entirety (for example, the entire icy road action sequence, tornado or lightning strike scene).
 I make my own compilations out of my best videos, and the thieves essentially take the same scenes from those and insert it into theirs.

-• Effect of the use upon the potential market for or value of the copyrighted work: It matters where content gets viewed.
+It matters where content gets viewed.
 Why do you think the movie studios and the NFL control so tightly where you can watch a movie or a football game?
 Because it matters!
 If everyone could watch new releases on Netflix, why would they go to a theater to watch a movie?
 Why are Super Bowl ads so expensive?
 It's because you can't watch the game anywhere else.
 Once a viewer has watched my video on another channel, they have already "seen" it and have no reason to watch it again.
 If they do re-watch, they will go back to the compilation and watch it again, they will never go searching for the original, even if the link is in the description (and most infringers never post the link to the original anyway).

 As I said earlier, Facebook pirates have received more views on my videos than my Youtube channel has in its entire lifetime.
 And I never have seen a spike in traffic from those infringing uploads.
 Every one of those has been a devastating financial loss to me.
 This goes back to the "I gave you great exposure" myth I went through above.
 When you take views away from my channel, you are taking money and food right off of my table.
 I also sell license for the use of my videos.
 Not only is a second copy anywhere on the internet taking views away from me, its use to begin with is something I normally charge customers for!
 It's no different from shoplifting in a store.